Flammie A Pirinen on github pages

 They have also added even more problematic way to generate endless courses for minimum effort; in 2024 they simply just use AI to generate the content, there’s no human thought that goes into making this little exercises any more.

-Duolingo has several quite bad problems that make it less useful than it could be.
-One of the biggest one is that it is mostly only available in English.
+One huge problem for me is that Duolingo is only available in English.
 English is quite unusual language and doesn’t resemble many of the languages, for most of us it isn’t a native language.
 Many of the exercises are translation exercises and the system has very simple definition of correct translation; it has a list of acceptable translations and some support for typos.
 If you rephrase too much it counts as a fail.
 If you miss an article or use combination of articles (that is a and the) that is not one of the “correct” ones, you lose a point; but most languages do not have same articles or articles at all.
 If you use doing form instead of do you lose a point but almost no language besides English has this kind of -ing forms, so it’s very arbitrary when the ing forms are accepted or required.
 Some language courses favour having most literal and word-to-word translations retaining all grammar, others have idiomatic; some like Hungarian course have outright ungrammatical and unreadable “English”, not sure whether the course makers didn’t really know English or tried too hard to retain all the nuances of Hungarian there.

 At the moment (2024) the word bank is by default used by most exercises!
 This is very problematic since it is very easy to fall back into treating the exercises as a nearly monolingual word puzzle: what is the only sensible sentence I can form from these English words.
 Even when you try very hard to treat it as a translation exercise, the fact that you can only see some words but not others will help you too much to not use your brains and memory to figure out the actual meaning of the sentence in the foreign language.